rohanchakraborty197/Collage_Proj/README.md

 ## 📘 Project Overview

-A web-based application that provides a structured interface for workflows.
+A web-based application that provides a structured interface for ambulance booking and real time tracking.
 The project uses HTML, CSS, JavaScript for the frontend and
 Node.js for backend processing.